Stevens Makes Calculus Easy to Learn

-Gradarius is changing the way college students learn calculus.
+Gradarius is changing the way college students learn calculus—and may very well change the way calculus is taught in higher education.

 Gradarius is the world’s first learning platform to give college students step-by-step feedback on calculus problems.
 Developed at Stevens Institute of Technology by Dr. Alexei Miasnikov, Dr. Alex Myasnikov and other colleagues in the Department of Mathematical Sciences, Gradarius changed the department’s entire perspective on the subject.